Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Related Work

 \section{Related Work}

 \textbf{Time Series Prediction Tasks.} Time series prediction is a longstanding and active research area in machine learning.
 Two prominent settings for this modality include \textbf{rolling forecasting}~\citep{zhou2021informer, wu2021autoformer,zhang2023crossformer} and \textbf{temporal point process estimation}~\citep{mei2017neural,shchur2019intensity, zuo2020transformer,xue2023easytpp}. \textit{Rolling forecasting} is commonly used for applications like weather forecasting or load monitoring.
 In this setting, observations are recorded at regular time intervals.
 At each time step $t$, one uses a lookback window of the past $L$ observations $\{ \mathbf{x}_{t-L}, \cdots \mathbf{x}_{t-1}\}$ to predict the next $H$ future steps $\{ \mathbf{x}_{t}, \cdots \mathbf{x}_{t+H-1}\}$~\citep{zhou2021informer}. \textit{Temporal point processes} are often used for tasks like behavior modeling and critical event forecasting.
 In this setting, one is interested in modeling discrete events that occur at potentially irregular intervals in continuous time.
 Given past events $\{ (t_1, c_1), \cdots (t_{n-1}, c_{n-1})\}$, where $t_i$ denotes the time and $c_i$ the type of event $i$, the goal is to predict the arrival time and type of the next event~\citep{xue2023easytpp}.
 Our new \textbf{arXiv} and \textbf{GitHub} datasets are relevant for such settings: the dense lead channels can be used for rolling forecasting, while the sparse lag channels can be reframed as temporal point processes.
 Beyond this contribution to the broader time-series community, though, our proposed lead-lag forecasting task differs from both settings.
 Unlike rolling forecasting, which often predicts near-future outcomes immediately following the context window, we introduce a gap between the lead window and the prediction horizon.
-Unlike temporal point processes, the lead channels in lead-lag prediction can consist of dense, regularly sampled measurements available at each time step. {Our datasets introduce exciting challenges for time series prediction: models must generalize to unseen series, transfer information across channels, and handle substantially longer prediction ranges than existing benchmarks.
-These open new opportunities for developing scalable, flexible forecasting architectures.
-A detailed discussion of these challenges appears in the Appendix.}
+Unlike temporal point processes, the lead channels in lead-lag prediction can consist of dense, regularly sampled measurements available at each time step.
+Our datasets introduce exciting challenges for time series prediction: models must generalize to unseen series, transfer information across channels, and handle substantially longer prediction ranges than existing benchmarks.
+These open new opportunities for developing scalable, flexible forecasting architectures.\footnote{A detailed discussion of these challenges appears in the Supplementary Material, which can be accessed using the link to the arXiv preprint on our project website (\url{https://lead-lag-forecasting.github.io}).}